-- Transcripts in an officially sealed envelope (transcripts must describe the courses taken, with grades achieved and actual number of hours completed by category-theory/lab/clinical) - School catalog or similar document containing the course description and objectives - Copy of CPR license, if applicable
+- Transcripts in an officially sealed envelope (transcripts must describe the courses taken, with grades achieved and actual number of hours completed by category-theory/lab/clinical). - School catalog or similar document containing the course description, objectives and hours required for the course by category (theory/lab/clinical). - Copy of CPR license, if applicable.

 Transcripts will be evaluated upon receipt in an official sealed envelope from the accredited college the student is transferring from.
-Transcripts must be accompanied by the course descriptions, course syllabus and the actual number of hours completed by category (theory and clinical).

 The student will be advised of the school's decision within five business days.